Michael Traynor (actor)

 Michael Traynor (born December 12, 1975) is an American actor and dancer known for his roles on The Walking Dead, Rectify and The Fosters.

 Career

 Traynor began his career as a dancer, receiving dance scholarships and dancing professionally for a few years, but after performing in a few small acting roles he decided to become an actor.
 His most notable roles are Nicholas on The Walking Dead, George Melton on Rectify and Craig on The Fosters.

+Personal life

+Since 2005, Traynor has been in a relationship with Canadian actress Brooke Nevin.
+In late April 2024, the couple welcomed their first child, a son.